School Visit Information

 - The involvement of independent bookstores

-For local schools within two hours’ drive of the San Francisco Bay Area, the going rate is $500/day.
+For local schools within two hours’ drive of the San Francisco Bay Area, the going rate is $500/day (flexible depending upon the school’s situation).

 For non-local schools, the fee is $750/day + travel + lodging.
-Multiple schools will be accorded the local school rate, and I am flexible when it comes to schools in particular financial situations.
+Multiple schools will be accorded the local school rate.
+That’s the minimum for a trip to a single school that involves flying in a plane, but if there is more than one school and day involved, I charge $500/school, and again, am flexible depending upon the school’s situation.

 Please contact me at email@example.com for more information.